10 Ideas for Character Development & Writing Prompts Inspired by Childhood

 Has your character ever created something out of nothing?

-Is she a creative or does she struggle to think outside the box?
+Is she creative, or does she struggle to think outside the box?
 How does this personality trait impact her life?

 What's something your main character would invent to make her life easier?